nwchemgit/nwchem-wiki/index.md

----
-title: "NWChem Website"
----

 # NWChem: Open Source High-Performance Computational Chemistry

-The NWChem  software contains
+The NWChem  software provides
-computational chemistry tools that are scalable both in their ability to efficiently treat large scientific  problems, and in their use of available computing resources from high-performance parallel supercomputers to conventional workstation clusters.
+computational chemistry tools that can accurately tackle complex scientific  problems.
+The software has been develop to efficiently use the aggregate resources available either on supercomputers or computer clusters.

 NWChem can handle:
 <img align="right" alt="" width="72" height="175" src="mol1andmol2.webp" />